Low Acid Phosphatase (ACP) Levels – common causes, symptoms, test purpose, and clinical use infographic with medical icons.

 Test Preparation

-The ACP test usually does not require special preparation.
-Eating or drinking normally is allowed unless your doctor suggests otherwise.
-However, it is helpful to inform the laboratory about any medicines you take, especially hormonal or bone-related drugs.
-Avoid heavy exercise right before the test, as it can influence muscle enzymes and indirectly affect related markers.
+The acid phosphatase test usually does not require special preparation.
+Normal eating and drinking are allowed unless otherwise advised.
+It is helpful to inform the doctor or laboratory about ongoing medications, especially hormonal or bone-related drugs.

 When to See a Doctor